hungry-heisenberg/cicd-dev/README.md

-# WebApp
+## WebApp
 http://www.infinitycenter.in/login

 ## Overview

 This project aims to build an advanced CI-CD pipeline for a Dockerized Java web application.
 Running on **AWS ECS-Fargate**

-Our project is divided into two main parts:
+This project is divided into three main parts:

-1. The initial phase involves the installation and configuration of various tools and servers.
+1. Initial phase - Installation and configuration of various tools and servers.

-2. In the second phase, we will create an advanced end-to-end Jenkins pipeline with multiple stages.
+2. Second phase - Create an advanced end-to-end Jenkins pipeline with multiple stages.

+3. Final phase - Deploy application on ECS

-# Prerequisites
+## Prerequisites

 - JDK 1.8 or later